What’s my take on the brand new Rane 70? I’d be happy to share but I have to give some backstory first. [Updated December 29, 2020]

 I’m not sure if you know, but I was sponsored by Rane back when the TTM-56 came out.
 It cemented Rane as the go-to standard for scratch & battle DJs.
-Before that, Vestax had a strong control with their PMC series.
+Before that, Vestax had a strong control on the market with their PMC series.

 When the Rane TTM-57 dropped with Serato inside it was life changing… one of the greatest 2 channel DJ mixers to ever exist.
 Next, I loved the Rane 62 like it was my baby.
 After so many Rane mixers in a row, I thought I’d never own a mixer that wasn’t a Rane.

-I wasn’t initially excited when inMusic purchased Rane.
-As a Rane sponsored DJ that also wrote reviews for an online DJ store Scratchattack (RIP to ZeeVee), I’d developed a personal relationship with some of the staff at Rane that was no longer needed after the merge.
+To be fully transparent, I wasn’t initially excited when inMusic purchased Rane.
+Rane is known as much for their best-in-the-business support as for their rock solidly constructed products.
+As a one-time Rane sponsored DJ that also wrote reviews for an online DJ store Scratchattack (RIP to ZeeVee), I’d developed a personal relationship with the support staff at Rane, many of which were no longer needed after the merge.

 I own plenty of products from inMusic’s other brands Akai, Alesis, M-Audio, Numark etc. My biggest complaint was that they didn’t fully update the 62 driver to work with Windows 10.
 I understand from a business perspective it doesn’t make sense to put resources into a discontinued product.
 Deep down I felt the original privately owned Rane company in Mukilteo would have done better by users of that mixer.